-In this paper, focusing on outerplanar graphs, we investigate the maximum order of induced subgraphs with a given {\it pathwidth}, which is precisely defined in the next section.
-It is known that every outerplanar graph has treewidth at most two.
-Thus, by Theorem~\ref{thm:01}, if $G$ is an outerplanar graph of order $n \ge 1$, then $G$ has an induced forest with maximum degree at most $d$ and at least $\left\lceil \frac{2dn+2}{3d+1} \right\rceil$ vertices.
-This bound is asymptotically close to $\frac{2n}{3}$ when $d \to \infty$.
-In general, we can find a larger lower bound by introducing a new invariant $M_k$ as follows: Let $k$ be a positive integer, and $I_k(G)$ be the maximum order of induced subgraphs of $G$ with pathwidth at most $k$, and $M_k$ be the maximum number $t$ such that every outerplanar graph with at most $t$ vertices has pathwidth at most $k$.
+In this paper, focusing on outerplanar graphs, we investigate the maximum order of induced subgraphs with a given {\it pathwidth}.
+To this end, we introduce a new invariant $M_{k,\ell}$ as follows: Let $G$ be a graph, and $k$ and $\ell$ be positive integers.
+We define $I_{\ell}(G)$ as the maximum order of induced subgraphs of $G$ with pathwidth at most $\ell$, and $M_{k,\ell}$ as the maximum number $t$ such that every graph of order $t$ with treewidth at most $k$ has pathwidth at most $\ell$.

+\begin{rem} Note that for any positive integer $k$ and $\ell$, the value $M_{k,\ell}$ is well-defined, i.e., it is finite, since there is a tree with pathwidth (at least) $\ell+1$.
+Moreover, it is well-known~\cite{KS1993} that the pathwidth of a graph of order $n$ with treewidth $k$ is $O(k \log n)$.
+Thus, $M_{k,\ell} = \Omega(e^{\frac{c\ell}{k}})$ for some constant $c$. \end{rem}